bookshelfdave/contact/README.md

 	list keys;

+## Command Line Parameters

+	./contact.sh --help
+		usage: contact
+		    --help                Print this list of commands
+		    --infile <filename>   Read input from file and exit --nocolor             Don't use color output
+		    --noconfig            Don't read ~/.contact.config

+### Batch mode

+Pass in the `--infile <filename>` parameter to contact.sh to process a file containing Contact commands.
+Contact will exit upon completion.

 ## Configuration

 If you want to run some code upon startup, you can create a file called `~/.contact.config` with